 Fortunately, as I traveled, I allowed myself to be immersed in the Ecuadorian culture.
 This meant getting to know the people we were serving as more than a resume builder.
 Studying abroad in college is meant to enrich the parts that of you that a classroom can’t.
 It requires you to be open and allow yourself to care about the people.
 Only then will you truly benefit from the experience.

 A ‘Real Life’ Tip for Making The Most of Study Abroad:

 Sometimes in college, you fall into a certain persona.
 By going overseas and getting away from your normal college mates – you get a chance to explore different parts of you really are, completely out of your normal element.
-Most people think that study abroad’s goal is to enrich your mind.. and that’s true.
-But a larger part of study abroad that you need to allow yourself to do is become a better person – free of who you thought you were.
+Most people think that studying abroad’s goal is to enrich your mind.. and that’s true.
+But a larger part of studying abroad that you need to allow yourself to do is become a better person – free of who you thought you were.

 6. You’ll Learn How Less Wasteful Other Countries Are

 On that trip we provided children with much-needed dental care.
 While that may seem like we genuinely did good work- the sheer need for medical supplies caught me off guard.
 I think that was the first time I understood how different our lives in the US are from even just some of our closest neighbors?